tokenn-com/ico/README.md

 TOTAL_TOKENS_FOR_CROWDSALE  = PRE_CROWDSALE_CAP + PUBLIC_CROWDSALE_CAP.
 TOTAL_TOKENS_FOR_CROWDSALE  <=  TOTAL_TOKENS_SUPPLY
 TOTAL_TOKENS_SUPPLY  >=  REWARD_SHARE +  VESTED_TEAM_ADVISORS_SHARE +  NON_VESTED_TEAM_ADVISORS_SHARE +  COMPANY_SHARE +  TOTAL_TOKENS_FOR_CROWDSALE

-Early buyers
-Maximum amount of tokens a contributor can buy during the crowdsale.
-PERSONAL_CAP = 2.5million (e.g. 2500000e18 (~ 2.5M ×10 18  tokens))

 ### Features

-Ownable - The owner of an TOKENpresale instance can transfer the ownership at any time to any other account.
+Ownable - The owner of an TokenSale instance can transfer the ownership at any time to any other account.
-Pausable - During the crowdsale (i.e. from start till end) the sale of tokens to investors can be halted and continued by the TOKENpresale instance’s owner.
+Pausable - During the crowdsale (i.e. from start till end) the sale of tokens to investors can be halted and continued by the TokenSale instance’s owner.
 Pausing in other periods is possible but without any effects.

-Finalizable
+Early buyers - During the crowdsale start, the amount of tokens a single investor can buy is capped (see Constants:  PERSONAL_CAP) E.g. PERSONAL_CAP = 2.5million (e.g. 2500000e18 (~ 2.5M ×10 18  tokens)).
+This is independent of if the contributor already received tokens due to presale minting.

+Total amount - The total amount of tokens that can be bought during crowdsale is capped (see Constants: TOTAL_TOKENS_FOR_CROWDSALE).
+If the last contributor tries to buy more tokens than are available, he/she will get the remaining ones (with respect to the cap) and his/her address along with the overpaid amount of ether will be stored for later refund.
+These refunds will be paid out manually.

-After the end of crowdsale, the TOKENpresale  instance has to be finalized to enable the free trade/transfer of tokens.
+Finalizable - After the end of crowdsale, the TokenSale instance has to be finalized to enable the free trade/transfer of tokens.
 This can be done solely by the owner, only after the crowdsale has ended, and only once.

-Accounts/Roles
+### Accounts/Roles

-Owner - the owner of an TOKENpresale instance is the account who created/deployed it.
-The owner can: transfer ownership at any time to any other account mint  tokens  for  the  benefit  of  any  account  as  long as a) the presale has not started yet, and b) the  total  will  not  exceed  the  pre-crowdsale  cap  (see  Constants:  PRE_CROWDSALE_CAP) adjust the (tokens per wei) rate at any time to any non-zero value. set the address of a deployed Locked instance finalize the contract instance after the crowdsale has ended (and only if it wasn’t finalized already)
+Owner - the owner of an TokenSale instance is the account who created/deployed it.
+The owner can:
+* transfer ownership at any time to any other account
+* mint  tokens  for  the  benefit  of  any  account  as  long as a) the crowdsale has not started yet, and b) the  total  will  not  exceed  the  presale  cap  (see  Constants:  PRE_CROWDSALE_CAP)
+* adjust the (tokens per wei) rate at any time to any non-zero value.
+* set the address of a deployed Locked instance
+* finalize the contract instance after the crowdsale has ended (and only if it wasn’t finalized already)

-Wallet
+## Wallet

-Crowdsale funds
-This wallet will hold the crowdsale funds received during the crowdsale.
-The wallet address must be given when creating a TOKENpresale instance and cannot be changed afterwards.
+Crowdsale funds - This wallet (usually a multisig) will hold the crowdsale funds received during the crowdsale.
+The wallet address must be given when creating a TokenSale instance and cannot be changed afterwards.

-Tokens
-When the crowdsale is finalized, NON_VESTED_TEAM_ADVISORS_SHARE, and  COMPANY_SHARE will be minted for the benefit of the _wallet account.
-In our case both values are 0.
+Tokens - When the crowdsale is finalized, NON_VESTED_TEAM_ADVISORS_SHARE, and COMPANY_SHARE will be minted for the benefit of the _wallet account.

-Reward Wallet
+## Reward Wallet

 When the crowdsale is finalized, a fixed amount of tokens from the rewards campaign (see Constants: sol: REWARD_SHARE) will be minted for the benefit of this account.
-D
-Experts
-Before the crowdsale starts, the TOKENpresale’s instance owner can mint tokens for the benefit of dExpert’s accounts.
-This won’t be possible from the crowdsale’s start time on.
-The total amount of pre-crowdsale minted tokens is capped (see Constants:  PRE_CROWDSALE_CAP).

-Auction Contributors
-Pool account address will be whitelisted by the Whitelist’s instance owner if they are successful in the auction.
-Whitelisted auction winners  are  able  to  purchase  tokens  during  the  crowdsale  period,  but  only  if  the  crowdsale wasn’t paused by the TOKENpresale instance’s owner.

-During the crowdsale start, the amount of tokens a single investor can buy is capped (see Constants:  PERSONAL_CAP), which is independent of if the contributor already received tokens due to pre-crowdsale minting.

-The total amount of tokens that can be bought during crowdsale is capped (see Constants: TOTAL_TOKENS_FOR_CROWDSALE).
-If the last contributor tries to buy more tokens than are available, he/she will get the remaining ones (with respect to the cap) and his/her address along with the overpaid amount of ether will be stored for later refund.
-These refunds will be paid out manually.

 ## Token